Mahesh-Addanki/IMDB-Movie-Review-system/README.md

 # IMDB-Movie-Review-system
-Newly released Indian Movie is watchable or not predictionusing reviews
+Newly released Indian Movie is watchable or not prediction using reviews